nosqlgeek/ng-dmz-demo/README.md

 * Movies Network Service
   * Find all actors those played in a specific movie

-* Data exchange between them
+* Data exchange between the services
-  * If someone likes a movie then the relevance of an actor will be increased as well
+  * If someone likes a movie in which the actor played then the relevance of an actor will be increased as well

 ## Demo (database tier only)